-I’m David, a software engineer from Scotland, with an interest in systems software and open source software.
+I’m a software engineer from Scotland, with an interest in systems software and open source software.
 You’ll find me as

 davidtwco around the internet.

 I’m a member of the Rust compiler team, so my open source contributions comprise mostly of patches to the compiler for the Rust programming language.
 Throughout my time contributing, I’ve been a member of the non-lexical lifetimes (NLL), async/await and diagnostics working groups and have been a co-lead of the polymorphisation and meta working groups.
 My contributions have included the

 #[non_exhaustive] attribute from RFC 2008; polymorphisation, a code-size/compile-time optimisation for reducing unnecessary monomorphisation; and Split DWARF support.

 I’ve also contributed to other open source projects, such as NixOS - a reproducible Linux distribution - and Zulip - a real-time chat application with threading.
 You can find an exhaustive list of my open source contributions on GitHub.